 ONS advisors provide high-touch mentoring which consists of:

-- In addition, our advisors understand the intense nature of the national scholarship application process and assist with application components such as essay writing, choice of recommenders for reference letters, and mock preparatory interviews.
+o Assisting with application components such as essay writing, choice of recommenders for reference letters, and mock preparatory interviews

-Many scholarships require a letter of support from ONS or only allow each University to nominate a limited number of applicants.
+Many scholarships require support from an official campus advisor or only allow each university to nominate a limited number of applicants.
 Even for scholarships that do not require ONS endorsement, working with an advisor will strengthen your applications for competitive scholarships.

 Additionally, ONS advisors may recommend opportunities to students after obtaining more information regarding their goals and interests.

-- Develop relationships with faculty; letters of recommendation from faculty are necessary for most competitive scholarships
+o Developing relationships with faculty (letters of recommendation from faculty are necessary for most competitive scholarships)

 Typically, no. Most competitive scholarships are interested only in college career accomplishments.
 There are limited scholarships that require a transcript and list of accomplishments from high school.